nhatthm/n26cli/README.md

 ## Security & GDPR

-This tool has `0` tracking and will never track your usage.
+The tool has `0` tracking and will NEVER track your usage.
 Therefore, I will never know if you have any issues with it unless you create one in
 [the board](https://github.com/nhatthm/n26cli/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).

-This tool does NOT and will NOT share your email or credentials with any other 3rd parties.
+The tool does NOT and will NOT share your email and credentials with any other 3rd parties.

-This tool will save your access token to your system keyring, and also your credentials (if you choose to save it, see the [Configuration](#Configuration) and [Authentication](#Authentication) section).
+The tool will save your access token to your system keyring, and also your credentials (if you choose to save it, see the [Configuration](#Configuration) and [Authentication](#Authentication) section).

+The tool NEVER shows your email and credentials on the screen, in the logs or verbose / debug output.

 ## Development